Leinadj/leinadj.github.io/_posts/2024-01-22-Prediction Intervals for Time Series.md

 As we aim to train multiple models of our predictive estimator, we need to have subsets of our training data to train them.
 Training the models on the same data would make no sense of course.

-Randomly samplig data from the training time series would completley violately the correlation of the time series data.
+Randomly sampling data from the training time series would completely violate the correlation of the time series data.
 Therefore, the authors use block boostrapping: the method simply divides the time series into subsequences of a certain size.
 Then, not individual data points are sampled to construct a new time series, but the blocks are sampled.